Priyansh6747/Nutrilio/Backend/Documentation/User.md

 - Usernames are case-sensitive and serve as unique identifiers
 - All datetime fields are stored in UTC
-- Optional fields (nickname, height, weight, meals) can be `null` or empty
+- Optional fields (nickname, height, weight, meals, activity_factor) can be `null` or empty
 - The API automatically adds `created_at` and `updated_at` timestamps
 - Username validation ensures 3-30 character length
 - All numeric validations prevent unrealistic values